What Is a Raspberry Pi W & How Can It Be Used?

 Dimensions | 21 mm × 51 mm |

-Because the standard Pico and Pico W boards do not include a male pin header you must solder on suitable 0.1″ headers.
+Because the standard Pico and Pico W boards do not include a male pin header, you must solder on suitable 0.1″ headers.
 Holding the Pico’s BOOTSEL button while connecting it to a computer via its micro USB port, drag the UF2 file over to it.
-Check out our getting started with MicroPython on Raspberry Pi Pico guide for more information.
+Check out our Getting Started with MicroPython on Raspberry Pi Pico guide for more information.

 Follow the instructions in Raspberry Pi’s connection guide to use Pico W’s wireless capability to connect to your Wi-Fi network in MicroPython or C/C++ (PDF).
 The network library is used in MicroPythonto to connect to Wi-Fi.